seng438-winter-2023/seng438-a2-Racheld3/seng438-a2-team_number.md

     f. a range with length zero

 3. getLength()
-    a. a range with positive numbers, is valid
+    a. a range with positive values, is valid
     b.
     c.

 4. getLowerBound()
+    a. a range with positive values for both
+    b. a range with the value of 0

 5. getUpperBound()